 A skin patch test also uses small doses of the suspected allergen.
 For this test:

-The blood sample will be placed on specially treated paper and sent to a lab to determine whether antibodies to any of the allergens being tested are present.
+The blood sample will be placed on specially treated paper.
+It's then sent to a lab to find out if antibodies to any of the allergens being tested are present.
 If specific antibodies are found, it may mean you are allergic to a certain allergen.

 With the skin prick test and the intradermal skin test, you may feel a slight pricking sensation when the skin beneath each sample is pricked or when the needle penetrates your skin.

 The major risk with the skin prick test or the intradermal skin test is a severe allergic reaction called anaphylaxis.
-Symptoms of a severe allergic reaction include itching, wheezing, swelling of the face or entire body, trouble breathing, nausea or vomiting, and low blood pressure that can lead to shock.
+Symptoms of this type of reaction include itching, wheezing, swelling of the face or entire body, trouble breathing, nausea, vomiting, and low blood pressure that can lead to shock.
 An anaphylactic reaction can be life-threatening and is a medical emergency.
-Emergency care is always needed for an anaphylactic reaction.
+Emergency care is always needed for this type of reaction.
 But severe allergic reaction is rare, especially with the skin prick test.